 It's very important that you present this as an ongoing program from the very beginning - not a one and done.
 Think about the difference between an event and an ongoing effort… and the difference between a sprint and a marathon.
 Time and consistency make a BIG impact in changing behavior for the better.

-The 2019 Phishing By Industry Benchmarking Report compiles results from the second annual study by KnowBe4 and reveals at-risk users across 19 industries that are susceptible to phishing or social engineering attacks.
-Taking it a step further, the research reveals radical drops in careless clicking after 90 days and 12 months of simulated phishing testing and security awareness training.
+The 2020 Phishing By Industry Benchmarking Report compiles results from a new study by KnowBe4 and reveals at-risk users that are susceptible to phishing or social engineering attacks.
+Taking it a step further, the research reveals radical drops in careless clicking after 90 days and 12 months of security awareness training.

 Awareness posters are great to display in the office as a reminder for the whole organization to keep security top of mind.
 Posters should be changed frequently enough so the message doesn't get stale.
 These high-res JPGs are suitable for printing: